MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M02L01_Business_rule.md

     ```
     IF
-     Milestone Percentage Complete equals 100 AND Milestone status does not equal "Completed,Cancelled"
+     Milestone Percentage Complete equals 100 AND Milestone Status does not equal "Completed,Cancelled"
     THEN
-     Set Milestone status to "Completed"
+     Set Milestone Status to "Completed"
     ```

 1. Select **Save**.
 You should see the message that Validation was successful.